 That may be true, but you can also improve.
 Bees are incredibly fascinating creatures, and there is always going to be more to learn.
 Why not go all in, and be the absolute best beekeeper you can be?

-Be Prepared for Stings
+Be Prepared For Stings

 There’s a good chance that you will get stung eventually.
 If you’re not sure if you’re allergic, visit an allergist before you keep bees.
-Make sure you always have a fully equipped first aid kit nearby, and review proper procedures for removing and treating a sting.
-The first sting can be painful, but experienced beekeepers get used to it.
+Make sure you always have a fully equipped first aid kit nearby and review proper procedures for removing and treating a sting.
+The first string can be painful, but experienced beekeepers get used to it.
 In fact, some beekeepers even start the season by getting stung multiple times on purpose to build a tolerance to the venom.